Skip to main content

 Context and workflow

-#Processing times for the Solicitud de Trámite Migratorio depend on the type of case and current workload.
-Always consult the official INM processing time tool for the latest information.
+The processing time for Solicitud de Trámite Migratorio depends on the case type and current workload.
+Always consult the official INM processing time tool, as detailed in the Form SOLICITUD DE TRÁMITE MIGRATORIO guide.

 Why this matters